 But if you find yourself feeling overwhelmed frequently, it could be a sign of an underlying mental health condition, like attention-deficit hyperactivity disorder (ADHD).
 Fortunately, with the right support, you can learn effective strategies for keeping overwhelm at bay.

-Signs of ADHD overwhelm
+Signs and symptoms of ADHD overwhelm

 ADHD overwhelm is not a recognized symptom of ADHD.
 But living with an unmanaged mental health condition might make it more difficult to regulate your emotions.
 In addition, many people with ADHD experience hypersensitivity.
 This means they feel and experience things more deeply than other people do.